Accommodations and Supportive Measures against Interpersonal Violence

 - Interim university suspension: The responding student is denied access to campus, classes, and university activities and privileges up to and through a student conduct hearing, if required.

-The victim also will be referred to legal resources for assistance in obtaining court-ordered protection.
-Students may contact the Women and Gender Advocacy Center for assistance (970-491-6384, www.wgac.colostate.edu).
+The victim will also be referred to community resources such as legal resources for assistance in obtaining court‐ordered protection and assistance with transportation and other needs.
+Students may contact the Women and Gender Advocacy Center for assistance (970‐491‐6384, www.wgac.colostate.edu).

 Measures taken to protect a student will be determined by university officials after reviewing available evidence and discussing the matter with the parties involved, with the goal of minimizing the burden on the victim.
-Decisions on university housing relocations will be made by the Executive Director of Housing & Dining Services or designee, together with the executive director of Support & Safety Assessment and Title IX Programs or designee, and any other appropriate university officials.
+Decisions on university housing relocations will be made by the Executive Director of Housing & Dining Services or designee, together with the Title IX Coordinator or designee, and any other appropriate university officials.

 Factors that might be considered during this process include, but are not limited to: